jedp/PMSensor-HPMA115/README.md

 ## Commands

-- `checkAutoReceive()` Poll for new sensor data.
+- `isNewDataAvailable()` Poll for new sensor data.
 Do this no more than once per second.

 - `readParticleMeasurementResults()` Read the current sensor results.
-This is an alternative to using auto-send and polling with `checkAutoReceive()`.
+This is an alternative to using auto-send and polling with `isNewDataAvailable()`.

 - `getAQI()` Get the current Air Quality Index value.